remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

     - Pop1_001.R2.fq.gz (trimmed, reverse)

-*I believe our sequences are already trimmed - I see the barcode assigned to each sequence, but I don't see the overhang or the padding sequence; additionally, the sequence files are named ...R1... and ...R2... which makes me think they are trimmed.*
+~~I believe our sequences are already trimmed - I see the barcode assigned to each sequence, but I don't see the overhang or the padding sequence; additionally, the sequence files are named ...R1... and ...R2... which makes me think they are trimmed~~

 Assuming we have the trimmed sequences, we need to do the following to comply with dDocent name convention: